 OKR, an acronym for Objective and Key Results, is a framework used to define and track business objectives and their outcomes.
 This framework offers many benefits, including better transparency, increased focus, keeping people engaged, and improved alignment.
 As its name suggests, an OKR consists of an objective and key results (usually no more than five).
 The objective defines the goal to be achieved, while the key results are the quantitative measure of the progress towards this objective.
 It’s also possible for OKRs to have metrics within each key result, and tasks or initiatives which describe the work required to drive progress.

 For many businesses, OKRs help to make strategies clear and measurable for all employees, no matter their position in an organization.

-You'll also struggle to achieve your goals without the proper strategy and tactics.
-Take advantage of our complimentary marketing strategy call that covers an analysis of your branding, messaging, strategies and tactics to get a full view of your marketing:
+Take advantage of our complimentary content marketing strategy call that covers an analysis of your strategies and tactics to get a full view of your marketing:

 How Goal Setting with OKRs Works